 Under generally accepted accounting principles, we review our intangible assets for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
 Our intangible assets increased by approximately \$17 million in 2012 as a result of our acquisition of NET.
 Goodwill, which increased by approximately \$27 million as a result of our acquisition of NET, is tested for impairment at least annually.
-Additionally, our goodwill increased by approximately \$8 million as a result of the recently completed acquisition of PT.
+Additionally, our goodwill increased by approximately \$7 million as a result of the recently completed acquisition of PT, net of the reduction of goodwill related to the sale of the MPS business.
 Factors that may be considered a change in circumstances indicating that the carrying value of our goodwill or intangible assets may not be recoverable include significant underperformance relative to plan or long-term projections, strategic changes in business strategy, significant negative industry or economic trends, significant change in circumstances relative to a large customer, significant decline in our stock price for a sustained period and decline in our market capitalization to below net book value.